szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Audio Input`` - provides speech recognition.
 * ``Audio Output`` - provides voice synthesis.
 * ``Autonomous Agent (inline)`` - enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
 This is the inline Agent mode.
-* ``Chat with files (Llama-index, inline)`` - plugin integrates Llama-index storage in any chat and provides additional knowledge into context (from indexed files).
+* ``Chat with files (LlamaIndex, inline)`` - plugin integrates LlamaIndex storage in any chat and provides additional knowledge into context (from indexed files).
 * ``API calls`` - plugin lets you connect the model to the external services using custom defined API calls.
 * ``Code Interpreter`` - responsible for generating and executing Python code, functioning much like the `Code Interpreter` on `ChatGPT`, but locally.
 This means GPT can interface with any script, application, or code.
-The plugin can also execute system commands, allowing GPT to integrate with your operating system.
 Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to GPT.
 * ``Custom Commands`` - allows you to create and execute custom commands on your system.
 * ``Files I/O`` - grants access to the local filesystem, enabling GPT to read and write files, as well as list and create directories.
 * ``System (OS)`` - provides access to the operating system and executes system commands.
 * ``Mouse and Keyboard`` - provides the ability to control the mouse and keyboard by the model.
-* ``Web Search`` - provides the ability to connect to the Web, search web pages for current data, and index external content using Llama-index data loaders.
+* ``Web Search`` - provides the ability to connect to the Web, search web pages for current data, and index external content using LlamaIndex data loaders.
 * ``Serial port / USB`` - plugin provides commands for reading and sending data to USB ports.
 * ``Context history (calendar, inline)`` - provides access to context history database.
 * ``Crontab / Task scheduler`` - plugin provides cron-based job scheduling - you can schedule tasks/prompts to be sent at any time using cron-based syntax for task setup.